Ethylenediamine

 Ethylenediamine (abbreviated as en when a ligand) is the organic compound with the formula C2H4(NH2)2.
 This colorless liquid with an ammonia-like odor is a basic amine.
 It is a widely used building block in chemical synthesis, with approximately 500,000 tonnes produced in 1998.
 Ethylenediamine is the first member of the so-called polyethylene amines.

 Synthesis

-Ethylenediamine is produced industrially by treating 1,2-dichloroethane with ammonia under pressure at 180 °C in an aqueous medium:
+Ethylenediamine is produced industrially by treating 1,2-dichloroethane with ammonia under pressure at 180 °C in an aqueous medium (EDC process):